 Have an SEO-first approach

 Google might be showing more adverts above its organic results, but don’t for a moment think that SEO isn’t worth your effort.
 Let’s not forget that more and more people are using search engines, meaning that the potential benefits for your business are only on the rise.
+Furthermore, hiring an SEO Expert could boost your rankings and teach you some important SEO guidelines even if using SEO services for just a few months.

 There are plenty of things that you can do yourself to boost your search engine rankings, but for quicker results we would urge consulting a professional like Daniel Foley SEO specialist.